clflushopt/tpcdsgen/scripts/README.md

 ```

 **What it does:**
-1. Discovers all ported tables by scanning `src/bin/generate_*.rs`
+1. Tests all 24 TPC-DS tables (dbgen_version excluded - has timestamps)
-2. Builds all Rust generators
+2. Builds the unified Rust generator (`tpcdsgen`)
-3. Compares each table against Java fixture
+3. Compares each table against Java fixture using `compare-table.sh`
 4. Prints comprehensive summary

 **Exit codes:**